glazed vs. polished porcelain tiles

 What Are Glazed Porcelain Tiles?

 Glazed porcelain tiles are like regular porcelain tiles with a special glass-like layer on top.
-Here’s how we make them:

 The glaze comes in many finishes – shiny, matte, textured, and even ones that look like wood or stone.
 This coating gives the tiles their color and pattern.